ckyriaco/Capstone/Scripts/Documentation/Port_Scanner.py Documentation.md

 * For a specific target port, puts IP address of specific client and passes in port itself
 * Utilizes daemon mode, allows for running through OS

+### command_execute method
+* This method utilizes the pypsexec module to connec to a remote computer or server, execute specified commands on that computer / server, and collect the returned information into an overall message.

+### command_report method
+* This method builds the output message for the information collected from the command_execute method

+### toString method
+* This method prints an overall report based on the output message created from the command_report method